gabro8a/STNs/README.md

 The repository contains a set of  [R](https://cran.r-project.org/) scripts for constructing, visualising and computing metrics of search trajectory networks (STNs) models extracted from running metaheuristics on optimisation problems.
 The scripts use the following R packages: [igraph](https://igraph.org/r/), [plyr](https://cran.r-project.org/web/packages/plyr/index.html) and [tidyr](https://tidyr.tidyverse.org/), whose installation is automated within the provided scripts.

-The readme is organised into three parts.
-[Part 1](#part1) describes the format of the input data.
-[Part 2](#part2) covers STNs for single algorithms.
-[Part 3](#part3) covers the aggregation of the STNs of two or three algorithms into a single merged STN model.
+The readme is structured as follows:
+1. [Input Data](#part1): describes the format of the input data.
+2. [STNs for single Algorithms](#part2): covers the construction, visualisation and metrics of STNs for single algorithms.
+3. [Merged STNs](#part3): covers the aggregation of the STNs of two or three algorithms into a single merged STN model.

 -------------------------------------------------------------------------------------------------------

-## Part 1: Input Data <a name="part1"></a>
+## 1. Input Data <a name="part1"></a>

-The repository contains two folders (`rana` and `pmed7`) with examples of input files, for continuous and discrete optimisation respectively.
+The repository contains two folders ([rana](rana) and [pmed7](pmed7)) with examples of input files, for continuous and discrete optimisation respectively.
 Each folder has 3  files, each corresponding to a different metaheuristic algorithm.
 Each file contains the trajectory logs of 10 runs of a single instance-algorithm pair.

 The files report a list of transitions between consecutive locations in the search space.
 Each line contains the number of the run, followed by the start and end location of each transition.
 So the input files are edges-list used to construct the STN models.